This historic Grade II listed cottage lies alongside the River Wye in the hamlet of Hole in the Wall only a few miles from Ross on Wye.

 For this reason, we request there is no smoking or stag/hen parties within the house.

 The interior comprises a spacious, well equipped farmhouse kitchen with an adjacent dining room.

 The wonderful snug and its inglenook fireplace ensures a little haven to unwind with a good book.

 The welcoming lounge with comfortable sofas provides a good family space made cosy by the wood burning stove, particularly on winter evenings.

 Choose from four bedrooms for a peaceful night's sleep, you will be spoilt for choice between two double bedrooms benefitting from a Jack and Jill bathroom, and a four poster bedroom attached to a lovely en-suite.

-An additional zip/link option is situated off the lounge.
+An additional twin is situated off the lounge.

 All bedrooms either overlook the river, fields or the garden.

 Outside, discover the large garden bordered by trees and a ‘holy well’, to compliment the nature of the cottage.